Lastest Update: 25th September 2024

 Collaborators: Yi Zhang, Stephan Fueglistaler

-SST pattern effect on OLR: the role of large-scale convection aggregation
+The SST pattern effect on OLR: the role of large-scale convective aggregation

 Collaborators: Stephan Fueglistaler, Bosong Zhang, Chenggong Wang